petersolomon12/SQHCA1/CA1/CodeReview/MainBody.md

 1.Define the Process
 There should be a clear and easy to follow process defined before beginning any code review.
 This process may look slightly different for other teams but must ultimately have the same result.
 A simple example of a defined process can be found below:

--The author of the code opens a new Pull Request, along with a short descriptive title and comment detailing the code.
+- The author of the code opens a new Pull Request, along with a short descriptive title and comment detailing the code.

--The reviewer begins to review the changes, seeing if they match the intended changes.
+- The reviewer begins to review the changes, seeing if they match the intended changes.

 <p align="center">